yngyuan/blog/content/about.md

 mathjax: false
 ---

-Hello world！This is [Yang Yuan](https://www.linkedin.com/in/theyuan/).
+Hello world！This is [Yang](https://www.linkedin.com/in/theyuan/).
 Yang is currently a Master's student in Information Science at UT Austin.